stjank/uh-core/doc/environment-variables.md

 - `UH_OTEL_ENDPOINT` - when set, telemetry data will be pushed to the specified endpoint using OTLP via gRPC (format: "hostname:port")
 - `UH_WORKING_DIR` - configures the working directory for different services.
 In specific case of storage service, when multiple working directories are desired, they can be listed and separated by ":".
 - `UH_TRACES_ENABLED` - when set to `1`, UltiHash will generate traces and send them to the configured OTEL collector
+- `UH_NO_DEDUPE` - in entrypoint, do not send data through deduplicator but write directly to storage instead

 # Database Connection